 Hyperventilation Yoga?
 What is that?
-This blog explains why actually Hypoventilation is better than Hyperventilation when we practice Yoga.
+This blog explains why actually Hypoventilation (breathe less) is better than Hyperventilation (breathe too much) when we practice Yoga.

 We breathe on average 3 – 10 litter per minute (5 litter on average).
 This amount is normal ventilation.
 If you breathe more, it is called hyperventilation.
 If you breathe less, it leads to hypoventilation.
 The purpose of yoga is to encourage slight hypoventilation or to even stop the breath!

-It seems that in the first years of yoga, many people tend to over breath.
+It seems that in the first years of yoga, many people tend to over breathe.
 You have to go to a class and listen to the breathing going on!
-Some breathe like they are running their first marathon but are in a simple posture.
+Some breathe like they are running their first marathon, but are in a simple posture.
 This happens because often they are encouraged to breathe so much and humans, in general, have increased the volume intake of oxygen!

 Hypoventilation versus Hypoventilation

 Hyperventilation is when one breathes more air than it is required.
 Chemical changes happen while over-breathing.
 Hyperventilation causes the carbon dioxide level in the blood to decrease.
 This lower carbon dioxide level reduces blood flow to the brain by causing blood vessels going to the brain to contract.
 So, less blood and oxygen get to the brain and less air to the alveoli.

 Hyperventilation during a yoga practice brings less oxygen to the brain.